 Level 2 classifications consist of commingled funds where detailed holdings were available and a significant portion of the funds' fair value could be determined based on quoted market prices.
-The fair value of the derivative investments are based on market prices from the financial institution that is the counterparty to the derivative.
-Oil and natural gas price assumptions used in the fair value estimate are based on forward New York Mercantile Exchange prices.
+The fair value of the derivative investments is based on market prices from the financial institution that is the counterparty to the derivative.

 Level 3 classifications consist of fixed income, U.S. equity, and foreign equity securities that do not have readily determinable market values because detailed holdings were unavailable or the securities are not publicly traded.
 Fair value estimates for equity securities are based on other market data for the same or comparable instruments and transactions.
 Commingled hedge funds' fair values are based on information provided by the administrators of each underlying fund; management also takes into consideration consultation with fund investment managers and audited financial information to determine overall reasonableness of the recorded value.
 Natural resources, private equity, and real estate limited partnerships are accounted for on the equity method and are based on information provided by the general partner; management also takes into consideration the audited financial information and K-1 capital account balances to determine overall reasonableness of the recorded value.
-Management believes that the equity method represents the best estimate of the partnerships' fair values.
+Management believes that the equity method represents the best estimate of the partnerships' fair value.
 Audited information is only available annually, based on the partnerships' year-end.
 Because of the inherent uncertainty of valuations, values may differ from the values that would have been used had a ready market existed.

-The Foundation uses net asset value (NAV) per share (or its equivalent) to determine the fair value of all the underlying investments that (a) do not have a readily determinable fair value and (b) prepare their financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
+The Foundation uses net asset value (NAV) per share (or its equivalent) to determine the fair value of all the underlying investments that (a) do not have a readily determinable fair value and (b) prepare its financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
 The Foundation's investments in funds that calculate NAV per share (or its equivalent) primarily consist of investments in fixed income, U.S. and foreign equity, and hedge funds.
-These funds represent approximately 58% of Level 2 and 54% of Level 3 investments.
-The Foundation's investment in these funds are generally redeemable daily to biannually with varying redemption notice periods that are generally 90 days but can range from 3 to 180 days.
-Unfunded commitments to these funds are approximately \$18,000,000 and \$32,708,000 at December 31, 2010 and 2009, respectively.
+These funds represent approximately 78% of Level 2 and 48% of Level 3 investments.
+The Foundation's investment in these funds are generally redeemable daily to biannually with varying redemption notice periods that are generally 90 days, but can range from 3 to 180 days.
+Unfunded commitments to these funds are approximately \$36,600,000 and \$18,000,000 at December 31, 2011 and 2010, respectively.

 In accordance with ASU No. 2009-12, Fair Value Measurements and Disclosures (Topic 820): Investments in Certain Entities that Calculate Net Asset Value per Share (or its Equivalent), the Foundation classifies such investments as Level 2 when there is the ability to redeem the investment in the near term; however, if the Foundation does not have the ability to redeem its investment in the near term, the Foundation classifies such investments as Level 3.
 The Foundation defines near term to be within 90 days of the measurement date.
+Of Level 2 and Level 3 investments that calculate NAV per share (or its equivalent), approximately 100% and 10%, respectively, are considered near term at December 31, 2011.
 Of Level 2 and Level 3 investments that calculate NAV per share (or its equivalent), approximately 100% and 14%, respectively, are considered near term at December 31, 2010.
-Of Level 2 and Level 3 investments that calculate NAV per share (or its equivalent), approximately 100% and 16%, respectively, are considered near term at December 31, 2009.

-A reconciliation of the beginning and ending balance of the Level 3 investment activity that is measured at fair value using unobservable inputs at December 31, 2010 and 2009, is as follows:
+A reconciliation of the beginning and ending balance of the Level 3 investment activity that is measured at fair value using unobservable inputs at December 31, 2011 and 2010, is as follows: